Reynolds High School (Oregon)

-Reynolds High School is the only public high school in Troutdale, Oregon, United States, in the northeastern part of the Portland metropolitan area.
+Reynolds High School (RHS) is the only public high school in Troutdale, Oregon, United States, in the northeastern part of the Portland metropolitan area.
 It is part of the Reynolds School District, and is the second-largest high school in Oregon.

 History

 The school takes its name from the school district, which was named for the Reynolds Aluminum plant in the city that closed in 2000.

 On May 29, 1979, a three-alarm fire injured three students and damaged the gym and theater.

 Reynolds High School merged with Columbia High School in 1989.
 Columbia High School is now the site of Reynolds High School, and the former Reynolds High School is now one of three middle schools in the district, Reynolds Middle School.